eclab/flow/README.md

 ## About

 Flow is a fully-modular polyphonic additive software synthesizer written in pure Java.
 It runs on OS X, Linux, and Windows.
-Flow is an academic research project, and this version is an early prerelease and should be expected to have bugs.
+Flow is an experimental academic research project, and there are a number of rough edges.
+This version is an early prerelease and should be expected to have bugs.
 Please let us know what you find.

 Flow is in **prerelease**.
 This means that changes will be made to it in successive versions which could be entirely non-backward compatible.
 These changes may and likely will break patches you made with earlier versions.
 We make no guarantees of